ajoslin/age-of-python/README.md

 To pull changes from a branch, do: `git fetch origin the-branch-name`, then `git merge origin/the-branch-name`.

+If you finish a feature, to delete the feature branch do: `git push origin :my-branch-to-delete`

 Send me a pull request if you have cool changes you pushed.